Hulk Hogan: Further WWF Championship reigns and departure (1989–1993)

-Hogan returned to the WWF in February 1993, helping his friend Brutus Beefcake in his feud with Money Inc. Renaming themselves The Mega-Maniacs, at WrestleMania IX Hogan and Beefcake lost by disqualification to Money Inc. in a match for the WWF Tag Team Championship.
+Hogan returned to the WWF in February 1993, helping his friend Brutus Beefcake in his feud with Money Inc. and taking on Jimmy Hart, who had recently turned face, as his manager.
+Renaming themselves the Mega-Maniacs, at WrestleMania IX Hogan and Beefcake lost by disqualification to Money Inc. in a match for the WWF Tag Team Championship.
 Later that night, Hogan won his fifth WWF Championship by pinning Yokozuna in an impromptu match only moments after Yokozuna had defeated Bret Hart for the championship.
 Hogan reportedly used his influence to have the finish of WrestleMania changed the weekend of the event so he would be champion during an upcoming international and de facto farewell tour.
 WWF Official Bruce Prichard has said in interviews Hogan was made champion to help ticket sales for a WWF tour of Europe.

 At the first annual King of the Ring pay-per-view on June 13, Hogan lost the WWF Championship to Yokozuna after Hogan was blinded by a fireball shot by Harvey Wippleman disguised as a "Japanese photographer".
 This was Hogan's last WWF pay-per-view appearance until 2002; after continuing his feud on the international house show circuit with Yokozuna until August 1993, Hogan sat out the rest of his contract which expired later that year.

+In 1993, Hogan opted to leave the WWF in order to distance himself from the ongoing steroid scandal surrounding Vince McMahon.
+By November 1993, Hogan had ended his affiliation with the WWF and was now focusing on filming his television series Thunder in Paradise.
+On the February 10, 2026 episode of his YouTube show "Something to Wrestle with Bruce Prichard," longtime WWE official Bruce Prichard acknowledged to Conrad Thompson that like other employees who left around the time, Hogan's decision to join World Championship Wrestling (WCW) after leaving the WWF was in fact on his own terms, with Hogan cutting off ties to the WWF after being offered a lucrative deal for more money, which WCW overall owner Ted Turner could easily provide.
+However, Prichard also stated that Vince in fact "made excuses" for Hogan with regards to Hogan's decision to end ties with him, putting more blame on Ted Turner and Hogan's ties to Turner's company which he got through Thunder in Paradise.
+Regardless of what McMahon thought, though, it was acknowledged on a broadcast which aired on local Florida TV station WESH 2 on November 9, 1993, that Hogan's main business collaborator for Thunder in Paradise was in fact the Walt Disney Company, which even lent him its biggest soundstage at Disney-MGM Studios, which was even described on the broadcast as Hogan's "new home;" however, the Disney-MGM Studios was also at the time being used for WCW tapings.